aiswarya797/Depth_inverting_autoencoders/README.md

 ## Poster Presentation
 The results of this work were showcased at the **17th NVP Winter Conference on Brain and Cognition that took place in Hotel Zuiderduin, Egmond aan Zee, the Netherlands, from December 19-21, 2019.**

-## Ongoing work
-It is clearly seen that the recurrent connections give really good results when compared to model without recurrent connections.
-But it was noticed that even a linear shallow autoencoder (only one linear layer in the encoder and the decoder respectively) could reconstruct the input image properly (as mentioned in the thesis report).
-So we conducted PCA on the data used and we observed that a small number of principal components could explain almost all of the variance in the data.
-Hence, our next direction is to change the dataset, where in the data is more difficult and then see how the shallow model performs against the deep model.